vanshdhiman090/bank_churn_analysis_with_python/README.md

-# Bank Customer Churn Prediction
-📌 Project Overview
+## Project Overview

 This project focuses on predicting customer churn in a retail bank using machine learning techniques.
 Churn — when customers leave the bank — directly impacts profitability.
 By analyzing customer demographics, account information, and behavioral patterns, this project aims to identify the most influential features contributing to churn and build predictive models to assist in retention strategies.

-Dataset – The analysis is based on a dataset of 10,000 customers with features such as:
+# Dataset – The analysis is based on a dataset of 10,000 customers with features such as:
 Age
 Gen der
 Balance